This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Rich, sweet, and salty, hoisin sauce is the perfect foundation for all of your Asian-inspired dishes.
 This homemade variation packs so much delicious flavor, you won’t want store-bought again!

 Hoisin sauce is the mouthwatering secret ingredient for an array of Asian dishes.
-My glazed salmon, General Tso’s chicken, and seared ahi tuna are just a few that utilize this super flavorful ingredient!
+My glazed salmon, General Tso’s chicken, and seared ahi tuna are just a few that I love using with my hoisin sauce!

 Ingredients Needed for Hoisin Sauce

 My favorite part of this recipe is that all of these ingredients were just sitting in my cupboard!
 They came together to create the most flavorful end result.
-You’ll love it in your cooking!
+Check out the exact measurements in the recipe card at the bottom of the post.

 • Soy Sauce: Soy sauce will give your hoisin a boost of salty goodness.
 I like to use Kikkoman soy sauce in my cooking!
 If you want to watch your sodium, you can use light soy sauce here.